 Arrivals is a Kotlin Multiplatform project for real-time public transit info.
 The most recent exploration was a Raspberry Pi driving an LCD.
 Now I’m going for character: a 128x32 dot-matrix board built from two chained LED panels, which feels like a miniature of the real thing.

-If you’re interested in building this, the project README is comprehensive, so this post will be a quick run through the approach and gotchas.
+If you’re interested in building this project, the README is comprehensive, so this post will cover the overall approach and gotchas.

 Kotlin/Python bridge